CBS2 To Air Special Presentation 'COVID-19: Our Children, Our Future' Wednesday At 5:15 P.M.

 CBS2 put together a panel of doctors and infectious disease experts to answer questions submitted by parents and guardians.

-Click here for additional COVID-19 resources, including vaccine information and more.MORE NEWS: Gov. Hochul Announces New York's Mass COVID Vaccination Sites Open To Children 5-11
+Click here for additional COVID-19 resources, including vaccine information and more.MORE NEWS: Connecticut Nursing Home Reports 8 COVID-Related Deaths, After Virtually All Residents And Staff Were Vaccinated

 COVID VACCINE